HARISH-1316/Finlytics-Finance-Analytics-Dashboard/README.md

   ### 5. Start the server
  - node server.js
- - nodemon server.js (for this you to install nodemon using npm i nodemon)
+ - nodemon server.js (for this you to install nodemon using npm install nodemon)

   ### 6. Server will run on
  - http://localhost:3000